Admission to Willoughby Academy.

 PROCESS OF APPLICATION

-7 Further information on Willoughby Academy can be obtained by contacting the academy on 01778 753053.
+6 Further information on Willoughby Academy can be found on its website: https://www.willoughby.lincs.sch.uk/ or by contacting the academy on 01778 425203.
 Further information on obtaining an EHC plan can be obtained from your local authority’s special educational needs team.

-8 Availability of places depends on how well a child’s needs can be met and how an admission would affect the education of existing pupils of a similar age and with similar needs.
+7 Availability of places depends on how well a child’s needs can be met and how an admission would affect the education of existing pupils of a similar age and with similar needs.
 For this reason, it may not be possible to accommodate every potential pupil.
-For the same reason, it may be possible to offer a place even if that would result in more pupils than the specified number of places.

-9 When a local authority wishes to name Willoughby Academy in an EHC plan or statement of special educational needs, it must consult with the academy.
+8 When a local authority wishes to name Willoughby Academy in an EHC plan, it must consult with the academy.
 The Trust must consent to the academy being named.
 It can only refuse this consent where admitting the child would be incompatible with the provision of efficient education for other children or where no reasonable steps can be made to make the educational provision required.
 In making this decision, the Trust must have regard to the relevant legislation and guidance issued by the Secretary of State.

-13 The admission arrangements described above are set out formally in the academy’s supplemental funding agreement.
+12 The admission arrangements described above are set out formally in the academy’s supplemental funding agreement.
+You can find the funding agreement at: https://www.willoughbyacademy.co.uk/page/?title=Policies&pid=14